 Why I’m an Independent Contractor: I started part-time freelancing before I even graduated college.
 But I took the leap into full-time freelancing when we adopted my oldest daughter.
 It was the best decision we ever made.
 I’m able to have the flexibility to be there for my daughters, be their class mom and cover sick days and days off.
 I enjoy the hustle, the opportunity to write about topics I’m passionate about, and getting to learn something new every single day.
-And through the past 14 years of hard work, I’ve built up a steady stable of clients that keep me very busy.
+And through the past decade-plus of hard work, I’ve built up a steady stable of clients that keep me very busy.

-What Lawmakers Need to Understand: Most independent contractors are doing this by choice and we love what we do.
+What Lawmakers Need to Understand: Most independent contractors are doing this by choice, and we love what we do.
 We enjoy the freedom of freelancing and the stability that comes from having multiple clients.
 We turn down work that doesn’t meet our standards for pay and schedule.